Massacre of the Slavníks: Perpetrators and motive

 It is possible that the motive was the wealth of the Slavník clan and of their gords at Libice and Malín, situated on the trade routes to Silesia, Moravia, and Lesser Poland.
 The reserves of gold and silver mined in the area are also a subject of discussion.
 This impressive wealth may have concerned the ruling Přemyslids.

 Political circumstances could have influenced the events as well.
-Mieszko I, the duke of Poland, was conquering lands of Lesser Poland and Silesia, which are often related to the White Croatia, then eastern part of the Duchy of Bohemia.
-As the Slavnik's could have been or related to the White Croats, they became influenced by Poles because of which Soběslav probably did not support Boleslav II in his anti-Polish campaign which ended in defeat.
+Mieszko I, the duke of Poland, was conquering lands of Lesser Poland and Silesia, which are often related to the so-called White Croatia, then the eastern part of the Duchy of Bohemia.
+As the Slavniks could have been related to the White Croats, they possibly became influenced by the Poles because of which Soběslav probably did not support Boleslav II in his anti-Polish campaign, which ended in defeat.
 Přemyslids presumably perceived the events as devastating for their future and as a desperate measure decided to get rid of the Slavnik's dynasty and uniting whole of Bohemia under their rule.

 Another motive may have been an incident that occurred during Adalbert's tenure as bishop of Prague, which saw him provide an adulteress with ecclesiastical asylum in Prague Castle, thereby defending her and the adulterer, his deacon.
-However, he had a strained relationship with some local warriors, evidently of the Vrčovci family, who did not respect the ecclesiastical asylum, and, deaf to the bishop's exhortations, hauled the woman out of the church and beheaded her, despite her husband's opposition, before Adalbert's very eyes.
+However, he had a strained relationship with some local warriors, evidently of the Vršovci family, who did not respect the ecclesiastical asylum, and, deaf to the bishop's exhortations, hauled the woman out of the church and beheaded her, despite her husband's opposition, before Adalbert's very eyes.
 In the aftermath of the attack, the Slavníks were threatened with revenge for the fact that their kinsman Adalbert had resisted the woman's immediate punishment.
 Two legal systems were at play in the context of the incident.
 The granting of ecclesiastical asylum, encoded in ecclesiastical law, was not respected, and, within the framework of customary and traditional ancestral law, a blood feud, the usual way of solving similar problems at the time, was threatened.
 Though it was his duty to do so, Duke Boleslaus II was unable to prevent the potential vendetta, since he had been indisposed by a stroke and was incapable of governing.